 There have recently been concerns about the impact of sterling depreciation on the UK consumer and the impact this might have on UK-facing companies.
 However, Katie thinks that sterling depreciation has probably reached its limit and that the market's reaction is mistaken for most UK technology companies.
 The UK consumer tends not to be a direct customer of the UK technology sector, whose client base tends to be global.
-In her view, the falling pound is actually likely to benefit UK technology companies.
-These tend to have a significant proportion of their costs denominated in sterling but revenues in other currencies and so their pricing should also be more competitive internationally.
-Katie believes that the effect of this will not be seen immediately but should come through in future results.
+The falling pound is actually likely to benefit UK technology companies.
+These tend to have a significant proportion of their costs denominated in sterling but revenues in other currencies.
+Their pricing should also be more competitive internationally.
+The effect of this is not seen immediately but should come through in future results.